pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain3.md

 This is a thing now to check how rich they are in order to check what is the, in order to check this particular address.
-I take Ivan's bouquet, but I take your address also.
+I take Ivan's budget, but I take your address also.
 Make it Tonya and Sepholen.
 It's this one here, yeah, it was from, yeah, that was yours then.